 In Rainbow Realty Group, Inc. v.
 Carter, the Indiana Supreme Court encountered a real estate transaction in which one litigant said, “It’s a land contract,” and the other countered, “It’s a rental agreement.”
 Unlike the twins in the Certs commercial, only one was right.

 Rainbow was a property manager for a trust that owned multiple houses for sale or rent in Marion County, Indiana.
-It offered four different types of transactions to its customers:
+It offered four different types of transactions to its customers.
+The first three were fairly standard:

 - A straightforward sale in which title to property is granted in exchange for immediate payment of the full purchase price.